 Advertising clients are increasingly seeking new ways to create integrated marketing solutions across multiple digital platforms.
-By bundling our in-theatre marketing products with online and mobile inventory provided by our consumer websites ncm.com, fathomevents.com, movienightout.com, our mobile apps Movie Mystic and Movie Night Out and the 42 entertainment websites and mobile apps that are part of our online advertising network, we allow clients to benefit from a bundle of digital marketing products focused on the entertainment consumer.
-Our online and mobile app advertising networks launched in 2009 create an entertainment focused advertising network that provides smaller entertainment websites access to our national and local sales force as well as rich media widgets and other content created by our media production group.
+By bundling our in-theatre marketing products with online and mobile inventory provided by our consumer websites firstlookonline.com, fathomevents.com, movienightout.com, our mobile app Movie Night Out and the 42 entertainment websites (including our 100% owned sites) that are part of our online advertising network, we allow clients to benefit from a bundle of digital marketing products focused on the entertainment consumer.
+Our online advertising network, launched in 2009, and our Movie Night Out mobile app, launched in 2010, create an entertainment focused advertising network that provides smaller entertainment websites access to our national and local sales force as well as rich media widgets and other content created by our media production group.
+As of August 15, 2012, our Movie Night Out app had nearly 1.5 million downloads.
+This continued increase in the number of Movie Night Out downloads and expansion of session length, along with the early 2012 launch of a companion app that will allow on-screen ads to engage movie-goers' smart phones, which we expect will provide a unique integrated marketing tool for our clients that can be bundled with our on-screen and lobby marketing products.